webforj/webforj-documentation/docs/controls/label.md

 ### Text Alignment

-Label text can also be aligned using the inherited alignment functionality provided with the [HasTextAlignment](#) interface.
+Label text can also be aligned using the inherited alignment functionality provided with the [TextAlignable](#) interface.

 <iframe
 loading="lazy"